Watching Winter Take Hold

 Watching Winter Take Hold November 2012

-I am among the very fortunate – as the daughter of a World War II Hero, Montana rough and tumble cowboy and an English bred and born, proper manners ballerina I have seen the best of both worlds – and learned many a lesson along the way.
+I am among the very fortunate.
+As the daughter of a World War II Hero, Montana rough and tumble cowboy and an English bred and born, proper manners ballerina I have seen the best of both worlds – and learned many lessons along the way.

 It is my honor to be assisting my parents as they pass through the winter of their lives.
 What an experience this has been and continues to be.

-Any of you who have known my parents, or visited their home could not have missed the lovely perennial garden just above the house.
-Purples and yellows, pinks and blues, misty greens and more – all mixed and matched in the magical way only an English Garden can accomplish.
+Any of you who have known my parents, or visited their home, could not have missed the lovely perennial garden just above the house.
+Flowers in purples and yellows, pinks and blues, misty greens and more – all mixed and matched in the magical way only an English Garden can accomplish.

 From the back porch area of my parent’s home I can see my mother’s perennial garden.
 Planted and groomed in the traditional English Garden fashion this plot of cherished ground has grown as my parent’s lives have.
 Early on, when the folks first built the house – some forty years ago – the garden was in the very early stages.
 Tilling, planting, arranging and constantly working to make improvements.